- gall bladder removal

 - ulcerative colitis

 da Vinci™ Robotic Surgery

-HSHS St. Vincent Hospital is home to Green Bay’s first in-use da Vinci Xi Surgical System – one of the most advanced, state-of-the-art robotic surgery technologies available in the world today.
+HSHS St. Joseph's Hospital in Breese is home to the da Vinci Xi Surgical System – one of the most advanced, state-of-the-art robotic surgery technologies available in the world today.

 - Surgery is minimally-invasive, with reduced scarring